voschezang/coding-handbook/communication/styles.md

 1. Check assumptions.
 Ask for intent.
 2. Suggest an direction you like.
 Pro-actively.
 3. <u>Facilitate</u>.
 Suggest what you do want.
 4. 🛑 Signal the boundary.
-Clarify what you need.
+Clarify *your* need.
    1. 🚧 <u>Sanction</u>.
 Share consequences.
 Your value or need.
    2. If nesesary, check if the boundary is clear.
 5. Uphold the boundary.
 Either:
    1. ⬅️ Offer an alternative.
    2. ↩️ Disengage completely

 <img src="../img/crossroads-boundaries.png" alt="crossroads-boundaries" style="width:40em;" />